xenify-io/litepaper/README.md

   - 2,100,000 XNF (10%) is distributed to users who engage in swaps on supported EVM chains.
 These XNF tokens will be distributed among swap participants in the form of veXNF, with an associated lock period of 1 year.

-- **100,000 XNF assigned to establish XNF V3 liquidity pool:** To empower a robust ecosystem, 100,000 XNF will be set aside to bootstrap protocol-owned liquidity at launch.
+- **100,000 XNF assigned to establish Uniswap V3 liquidity pool:** To empower a robust ecosystem, 100,000 XNF will be set aside to bootstrap protocol-owned liquidity at launch.
 This initiative will allow our community to seamlessly trade XNF right from the start.
-To facilitate this, a majority of the fees generated from day-one participation (including swap fees, native fees, and burn fees) will be utilised to establish an XNF V3 liquidity pool at the end of the cycle.
+To facilitate this, a majority of the fees generated from day-one participation (including swap fees, native fees, and burn fees) will be utilised to establish an Uniswap V3 liquidity pool at the end of the cycle.

 - **1,500,000 XNF assigned as an exclusive airdrop for swap participants:** To encourage engagement, each chain will have an exclusive airdrop of 1,500,000 XNF for users that perform swaps before the deployment of XNF.
 The airdrop will take place on the first day of launch, and will be distributed as locked tokens, gradually unlocking over 730 days.